A moment with Constantia Glen’s Alexander Waibel

 Justin took over as head winemaker in 2011, so that would have been his first vintage in charge.
 At the time we were still finding our style and there was not such a big difference between the Three and the Five.
 Justin set us on the course to create two distinct personalities for the reds.
 He has been meticulously adjusting our oak programme over the years to get the right balance for each grape and each wine.
 Every year, we’re trying something different to bring out the best.
 We want the oak to complement the wines but never dominate; we want to taste the place, not the wood.
 The Cabernets in the Five can handle – and benefit more – from new oak than the Three.
 For the Three, we use a higher proportion of second-fill casks.

-The last year has thrown up some real challenges.
+The past few years have thrown up some real challenges.
 How have you been affected by the pandemic?

-The first lockdown came towards the end of harvest last year, so we were suddenly without our seasonal workforce with 20 tonnes left to harvest.
+The first lockdown came towards the end of our harvest, so we were suddenly without our seasonal workforce with 20 tonnes left to pick.
 Everyone on the estate, from the Chef to the MD had to roll up their sleeves to bring it in.
 Since then, we’ve had to close our tasting room for much of the time.
 A a lot of our sales are cellar-door, so we’ve had a big drop.
 But, actually, there is a silver lining to this; we’ve had demand outstripping supply for years now.
 We’re taking the opportunity to get to a place where we were taking more control of the way we time releases.

 We don’t have any grand plans, just continuously refining and improving what we do.
 I get approached about buying other wine estates in the Cape quite regularly.
 But we’re very happy with our perfect 60 hectares in Constantia.
 As I speak to you, it’s 23 degrees.
 I’m watching the sun set over False Bay enjoying a glass of 2017 Three.